jasonkronemeyer/jasonkronemeyer.github.io/notes/infrastructure-intelligence.md

 Think about what this means: a heat pump that doesn't just heat or cool, but learns occupancy patterns and personalizes comfort while cutting energy consumption.
 A hospital where AI analyzes room acoustics, lighting preferences, and pain management patterns to create healing environments tailored to each patient.
 A smart building that moves from reactive maintenance to predictive—knowing which equipment will fail before it does.

 That's not fantasy.
-That's the near future.
+That's here now.

 ## Power and Data: A Unified System